hashicorp/go-tfe/docs/CONTRIBUTING.md

 If you have the latest HCP platform code in an adjacent directory, you can use the `make api_internal` task to copy the unpublished `internal-beta` specification and build the SDK from it.
 The results should not be committed and pushed to this repo, but can serve as a local package to develop tools against.
+`make api_internal` creates a pre-commit hook to prevent accidentally committing changes.
+You can remove this hook using `rm .git/hooks/pre-commit`.